TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 In an Ubuntu based OS:

-1) Update your OS by typing:
+1) It is recommended that you first update your OS by typing:

 `sudo apt update`